akash-network/node/_docs/design.md

 Once resources have been procured, clients must distribute their workloads to providers so that they can execute on the leased resources.
-We refer to the current state of the client’s workloads on the Photon Network as a "deployment".
+We refer to the current state of the client’s workloads on the Akash Network as a "deployment".

 A user describes their desired deployment in a "manifest".
 The manifest contains workload definitions, configuration, and connection rules.
 Providers use workload definitions and